 The Washington State Capitol is actually more than just the capitol building, but an entire campus that includes the Governor's Mansion, the Washington Supreme Court and other executive offices and agencies.
-The capitol was built between 1922 and 1928.
+The capitol was built between 1922 and 1928, and is erected in the Neoclassical style, complete with a large dome.
 In addition to the buildings on campus, there are 18 monuments and art installations throughout the property.

 Bigelow House Museum constructed in 1850s was the residence of Bigelows, a prominent family of the Washington state.
 This family was deeply involved in social causes that dealt with womens rights and the field of public education.
 The Carpenter Gothic style structure is now a house museum that preserves and displays documents and other heirlooms of this family.

 The park fountain features 47 dancing water spouts - so do not forget your bathing suit.